 Strain broth through a fine mesh sieve, metal coffee filter or cheesecloth lined colander.

-Store broth in covered container in fridge for up to five days or freeze in small portions for later use.
+Store broth in covered container in fridge for up to five days.

-Here’s to you enjoying healing power of broth!
+Here’s to enjoying the healing power of broth!

 And you can read more about IBS symptoms here.